 - Cost: how much will the appointment with the psychologist cost?
 It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
-You might be able to get a mental health care plan through your GP, which can help with the costs of seeing a psychologist for up to 10 sessions.
+You might be able to get a mental health treatment plan through your GP, which can help with the costs of seeing a mental health professional for up to 20 sessions.

 - What to bring to the appointment: for example, you might need to bring your child’s referral letter, school reports or assessments from other specialists like speech pathologists.